spacewithme/spacewithme/README.md

 - 🎓 B.Tech Graduate in Computer Science from **Siliguri Institute of Technology**
 - 💻 Interested in **Backend Development & Software Engineering**
 - 🔭 Currently working on **Spring Boot**
-- 🌱 Strengthening fundamentals in **Java, Databases, and System Design**
 - ⚡ **Code.
 Learn.
 Improve.
 Repeat.**

 ---